afalahi/forgerock-scripts/JourneyScripts/Shopify/readme.md

 - Create a new Script
   - Scripts > New Script > `Name` the script "ShopifyMultipass" and Select Decision node script for authentication trees as `type`
   - Click create and pase your script, make sure the `Language` is JavaScript

+#### Tree

-- Create a new Tree that will log the user in and redirect to Shopify
+Create a new Tree that will log the user in and redirect to Shopify

 - Authentication > Trees > Create Tree
   - Name: Shopify_MultiPass
   - Add `Username Collector` Node or `Platform Username` node.
 This depends on your deployment
   - Add `Password Collector` Node or `Platform Password` Node.
 This depends on your deployment
   - Add `Scripted Decision` Node and choose our newly created Script
     - Change the Node name to `Shopify Multipass Script`
     - Add `true` in the Outcomes field
 - Connect all Nodes as follows

     ![Shopify SSO Tree](/JourneyScripts/Shopify/imgs/journey-view.png)